w3c/wai-tutorials/source/navigation/structure.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-## Labeling Navigations
+## Labeling navigations

-If there are multiple navigational menus on a page, multiple `<nav>` elements or `role="navigation"` attributes can and should be used.
-To make it easier for users of assistive technologies, those menus should be labeled.
-This helps users to distinguish between them.
+To make it easier for users of assistive technologies, menus should be labeled to help users distinguish between them.
+This is especially important if there are multiple navigational menus on a page.

-Using a heading makes the navigation available for users that don’t use landmarks but headings to navigate the page, and is announced once the user enters the navigation.
-Using `aria-label` is very convenient to those who do, as the name can be announced before navigating to the landmark as well as when the user enters the navigation menu.

 ### Using a (hidden) heading
 {:.ap}

+If a user is not using the screen reader options to navigate landmarks, headers are often used instead to discover sections of a website.

 {::nomarkdown}
 <%= code_start('','HTML') %>